hgroener/diversity_in_poetry_generation/diversity-in-poetry-generation/training_data/ReadMe.md

 ```
 Refer to *parse_sonnets.py* to get a full list of word2vec parameters.

-### Unconditioned training for Large Language Models (LLMs)
+### Unconditioned Training for Large Language Models (LLMs) and Dataset Annotation

 Execute
 ```
 python parse_quatrain.py --lang de
 ```
 to generate text files containing line separated quatrains extracted from QuaTrain.
 We will use these files as input data
 for training LLMs (e.g. GPT2 and ByGPT5) in an unconditioned manner.
+Further, the above command annotates the training data and derives different statistics regarding length, meter and rhyme.